 The systematic effect on A{zz} due to the QED radiative corrections will be quite small.
 Based on previous data for unpolarized radiative corrections we use a 1.5% uncertainty.
-The polarized contribution is considered to be negligible for the range in x that we are measuring.
+With unpolarized beam, the polarized contribution is considered to be negligible for the range in x that we are measuring.